51 Fun Things to Do in Vegas Off the Strip in 2022

-Jumping around at a trampoline park is one of the fun things to do off the Las Vegas strip.
-To do so, visit Sky Zone Trampoline Park, an exciting indoor trampoline park located a ten-minute drive from the strip.
+Jumping around at a trampoline park is one of the fun things to do in vegas not on the strip.
+To do so, visit Sky Zone Trampoline Park, an exciting indoor trampoline park that's just a ten-minute drive from the strip.

 Death Valley National Park is a vast West Coast National Park that spans California and Nevada.
 The most famous landmark in the park is Titus Canyon, and visitors get to enjoy stunning desert views, sand dunes, and pine forests.
 There's even a ghost town to explore!

 If intending to visit from Las Vegas, there are a few Death Valley National Park tours options.
 Your tour guide will take you to the best parts of the park and offer more information on the area you visit.